Snapchat Ads for Beginners

 While your campaign runs, try testing and monitoring to see which ad campaign(s) are working well.
 See what time of day the target audience is most active.
 Once you do this, you can optimize your advertising.

 Measuring your results on Snapchat can be a tall task if you plan on using their proprietary reporting system.
-Thankfully, there are third-party systems to give you a hand.
+Thankfully, there are third-party systems to give you a hand with reporting examples.

 Whatagraph is a fully customizable reporting platform that gathers data through API and makes complicated data actionable.
 Actionable data is crucial if you're trying to turn raw data into usable information.